Click here for a map.

 MiSo House was created by a team of faculty and students from multiple disciplines as U-M's entry in the 2005 Solar Decathlon.
 The competition, sponsored by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy, promotes the advantages of a solar-powered lifestyle to the general public.
 Lead design for MiSo was done by faculty and students at the University of Michigan Taubman College of Architecture and Urban Planning (TCAUP), which continues to conduct research about MiSo.
 Studies continue on the readings and functions of MiSo house.
 Please visit the Taubman College MiSo homepage for more information.

-MiSo House is staffed by volunteers on weekends May through October.
-Check with the front desk for the day’s schedule (734.647.7600).
+MiSo House is staffed by volunteers on Wednesday afternoons and weekends May through October.
+Check with the front desk for the day's schedule (734.647.7600).